karimova/UCI_HW_Karimova/01_Excel_Challenge/Readme.md

 `Sub-Category` = RIGHT(N2,LEN(N2)-FIND("\"/"\",N2))

-(6) To determine the dates when project was started and ended, the `deadline` and `launched_at columns` (with dates in Unix timestamps format) were converted it into an into Excel's date format using formulas:
+(6) To determine the dates when the project was started and ended, the `deadline` and `launched_at columns` (with dates in Unix timestamps format) were converted it into an into Excel's date format using formulas:

 `Date Created Conversion` = (((`launched_at`/60)/60)/24)+DATE(1970,1,1)